-Probably, many fruitful plants will emerge in the future from these seeds.
+Probably, many fruitful plants will come in the future from these seeds.
 The germination of the seeds would be enhanced if they were more accessible in some archive.
-Some activity in creating such archives is taking place, notably in www.acsu.buffalo.edu/~wlawvere.
+Some activity in creating such archives is taking place, notably in [10].